General national economic measures

 Measures taken by local collecting society organisations

-Collecting societies will not charge small users (coffee shops, small shops) until end of the state of emergency.
+Collecting societies did not charge small users (coffee shops, small shops) until the end of the state of emergency.

 Serbian OFPS launched a COVID-19 fund of 10m RSD (85.000 Euro), distributed to Serbian record labels and rightsholders to support their current work and encourage further growth and innovation. (source)